Bowl of Ukranian Borshch

 1. Beef Stock:

-It's best to start this soup by making a batch of Russian Beef Stock, \ which takes about 4 hours but not a lot of attention most of that time.
+Start this soup by making a batch of Russian Beef Stock or similar, which takes about 4 hours but not a lot of attention most of that time.
 Of course you can use beef and stock made by other methods too.

 2. Beef: